9 Healthy Food Rules for ADHD Families: What to Eat, What to Avoid

 Some herbs and spices are so powerful that you could keep them in your medicine cabinet instead of your kitchen cabinet.

-- Turmeric, found in curry, contains a chemical that has been shown to decrease the plaque in the brain thought to be responsible for Alzheimer’s disease.
+- Turmeric, found in curry, contains a chemical that has been shown to decrease the plaque in the brain thought to be responsible for Alzheimer’s disease.4

-- In three studies, a saffron extract was found to be as effective as antidepressant medication.
+- In several studies5, a saffron extract was found to be as effective as antidepressant medication.

-- Scientific evidence has shown that rosemary, thyme, and sage help boost memory.
+- Scientific evidence has shown that rosemary, thyme, and sage help boost memory.6

-- Cinnamon has been shown to help improve attention and blood sugar regulation.
+- Cinnamon has been shown to help improve attention and blood sugar regulation7.
 It is high in antioxidants and is a natural aphrodisiac.

-- Garlic and oregano boost blood flow to the brain.
+- Garlic and oregano boost blood flow to the brain8.

-- The hot spicy taste of ginger, cayenne, and black pepper comes from gingerols, capsaicin, and piperine, compounds that help boost metabolism.
+- The hot spicy taste of ginger, cayenne, and black pepper comes from gingerols, capsaicin, and piperine, compounds that help boost metabolism9.

-Rule 8: Make sure your food is clean
+ADD Diet Rule 8: Make sure your food is clean.

 Whenever you can, eat organically grown or raised foods.
 Pesticides used in commercial farming can accumulate in your brain and body, even though the levels in each food may be low.
 Also, eat hormone-free, antibiotic-free meat from animals that are free-range and grass-fed.
 Grass-fed bison and beef are 30 percent lower in palmitic acid — the saturated fat associated with heart disease — than industrially raised beef (fed corn, soy, and pharmaceuticals, and restricted in movement).